 Before returning home, Jeff sought advice from the Joye Law Firm regarding how to best protect his rights.

-Because of the severity of the heel and fibula injuries, McCool advised Jeff not to rush into any type of settlement with the business or its insurance carrier.
+Because of the severity of the heel and fibula injuries, Joye Law Firm advised Jeff not to rush into any type of settlement with the business or its insurance carrier.

-“I told Jeff to be a patient patient, use his health insurance to pay for his medical bills, and that the health insurance company would be reimbursed down the road,” said McCool.
+Jeff was advised to be a patient patient, use his health insurance to pay for his medical bills, and that the health insurance company would be reimbursed down the road.

 Before Jeff hired the Joye Law Firm and while he was in a Charleston area hospital, the insurance company for the business indicated to Jeff that it was willing to settle his claim by paying for the medical bills he incurred while in Charleston and an airline ticket home.